MicrosoftDocs/dynamics365-guidance/guidance/business-processes/record-to-report-close-financial-periods.md

 ﻿---
-title: Close financial periods overview
+title: Overview for closing financial periods
 description: Learn about the process around closing financial periods, including descriptions of stakeholders and a diagram of the process flow.
 author: rachel-profitt
 ms.author: raprofit